SeismicSource/sourcespec/README.md

 ## Documentation

-The offical SourceSpec documentation can be find at [sourcespec.readthedocs.io][documentation].
+The official SourceSpec documentation can be find at [sourcespec.readthedocs.io][documentation].

 ## Sample runs